natalieagus/50002/docs/FPGA/1dproject-sample.md

 Players interact with the game using arcade buttons, with LEDs and 7-segment displays providing visual feedback.
 The game mechanics involve players collecting points from a randomly increasing counter while adhering to constraints such as limited button presses and a countdown timer.

 You can use this guide as a **benchmark**  to plan and execute your project.

+{:.important}
+Give the [debugging tips](https://natalieagus.github.io/50002/fpga/fpga_8_2024) handout a read if you run into bugs.
+They contain many tips and tricks to help you figure out the bug in your project.
+Good luck!

 # Appendix